Laid On Him

 Reflection & Journal:

-What is the difference between biblical prophecies and man-made prophecies?
+- What is the difference between God-given prophecies and man-made prophecies?